Automated Work Zone Speed Enforcement Program

 In accordance with the state statute (1180-E(a)), enforcement may occur in any work zones located on a controlled access highway—or any roadway within the state designated for high-speed vehicular traffic.

-There will be 30 work zone speed units launching in April 2023 that will be moved around to work zones throughout the state.
+30 work zone speed units launched in April 2023.
+They are moved around to work zones throughout the state on a regular basis.

 Will there be a warning period for each work zone speed enforcement unit deployed or each construction season?